-There are team-versus-team eSports, but many of the leagues are individuals competing against each other.
+There are team-versus-team eSports bets, but many of the leagues are individuals competing against each other.
 CS:GO is one place where you’ll find the head-to-head matchups for pitting two players against each other.

-NASCAR is sometimes a tough sport to predict in terms of who’ll win the race outright.
+Betting on NASCAR can be tough to predict in terms of who’ll win the race outright.
 However, head-to-head matchups give you a good opportunity to make money.
 Find a driver who is in good form and has a strong track record at the current raceway, then try to find a matchup where he’s pitted against a weaker driver.

 Similar to NASCAR, golf is a tough sport to predict the outright winner.
 However, head-to-head matchups will make your betting life much easier.

 In head-to-head golf matchups, see how the course plays and find a golfer who suits the course well.
 After that, look at the unique course history to see how they’ve performed there.
 Ideally, you’re looking for an edge in a matchup where one golfer has a much better track record than his opponent.

 Almost all tennis betting is considered head-to-head.
 When betting on tennis, take note of the playing surface of the matchup (grass, hard courts, or clay) and then factor in current form.
 Also, the history between the two players is always worth your consideration, as some players tend to fare well against certain players.

 There are times when the major sports will post head-to-head matchups between players in terms of performance stats.
 For example, in Super Bowl betting, you’ll see props asking which quarterback will throw for more yards.

 In baseball, you might see something like who’ll hit more home runs during the World Series or in basketball, it could be points scored.
 These bets are rare and usually only available for major events like the championship round.